 Trust in the pharmaceutical industry is most evident among the young, particularly those aged 16-24 who show both significantly higher levels of trust for pharma and significantly lower levels of distrust than every other age group - a generational divide seen consistently across markets.
-Conversely, we also see that willingness to be vaccinated healthy - however they still distrust the industry which is developing them.
+Conversely, we also see that willingness to be vaccinated

 Q: To what extent, if at all, would you agree or disagree with the following statements?
 If a vaccine for COVID-19 was offered to you, you would take the vaccine?
 Please look at this list of different types of organisations and institutions.
 In general, do you think each is trustworthy or untrustworthy?
+Source: Ipsos Global Trustworthiness Monitor: Global Country Average of 21,503 online interviews across 29 countries c.500-1000 online interviews per country aged 16/18-65/75, June 25-July 9 2021 healthy - however they still distrust the industry which is developing them.